 - Entries closed for $40,000 Alice Prize on February 16

-- Following the selection process in February 2018 artists will be advised of the outcome by email and a list of artists selected for the Alice Prize will be posted on the Alice Prize website.
+- Following the selection process in February 2018 artists have been advised of the outcome by email and a list of artists selected for the Alice Prize appears below (scroll down a bit).